 The distant and isolated Tierra del Fuego ('Land of Fire') covers around 48,000km² and is known for its natural untouched beauty and dramatic landscapes.
-The island is split between Chile and Argentina, at the southernmost extreme of the Americas, and whilst this means it is a long journey there it is certainly worth the effort.
+The island is split between Chile and Argentina at the southernmost extreme of the Americas, and whilst this means it is a long journey to get there, it is certainly worth the effort.
 If it isn't on your bucket list already, then read on to find out why it should be.

 1. Follow in the footsteps of explorers

 It wasn't until 1520 that the western world was introduced to this distant land.
 During a circumnavigation voyage, Ferdinand Magellan became the first European to navigate the strait (which was later named after him), and discover Tierra del Fuego.
 The inhabitants at the time, the Selk'nam and Yaghan people, wore little clothing and relied on fires to keep them warm, so as Magellan and his crew sailed towards this unknown shore they were greeted by a series of flames flickering in the distance.
 Hence, it was so aptly named the Land of Fire.
 Of course Magellan isn't the only famous adventurer that we associate with the region; plenty of others have sailed south in search of gold and anthropology, including Sir Francis Drake, Robert Fitzroy and Charles Darwin.
 Who wouldn't want to follow in the footsteps of some of the greatest explorers ever to roam our planet?